 Credit card fees are constantly changing.
 In order to judge them accurately, you need to know what the average credit card fees are and if they’re worth it.
-We gathered the news on common credit card fees right here so you can review the latest changes all in one place.
+We gathered the news on common credit card fees right here so you can get the latest on fees all in one place.

 This recent survey delved into the average annual fee, late fee, balance transfer fee, transaction fee, and APR for various credit cards in the United States.

-Many cards charge an annual fee in exchange for using their line of credit.
-The average among all cards was $35.23.
+Only about 30% of credit cards charge an annual fee.
+The average annual fee is $110.
 The highest fees belonged to the travel and rewards cards, which charged an average of $93.17 and $41.38, respectively.
 Student cards boasted the lowest average annual fee at $0.

 Average late fees spanned a much smaller range than the annual fees.
 Secured cards had the lowest late fee at $34.39, while student cards made up for their lack of an annual fee with the highest late fee of $37.83.
 Late payments will also have a big negative impact on your credit scores, so be extra careful and make sure you pay at least your minimum payment every month.